 For a more in-depth explanation of this concept, you can read here.

-One of the complementary festivals that traditionally became associated with the Feast of Tabernacles was called the Festival of Lights.
-During this festival, four massive golden lampstands [50 cubits high] were setup in the Temple Compound and lit at sundown.
+One of the complementary traditions that became associated with this festival was the erection of four massive golden lampstands [50 cubits high] in the Temple Compound to be lit at sundown.
 The lampstands emitted light all over Jerusalem, which according to the Jewish rabbis, was symbolic of the God’s Shekinah glory that was promised to return to Israel with the coming of the Messiah.

 It is interesting that Jesus appeared in Jerusalem during the Feast of Booths and caused great controversy with His teaching [see John 7-8].
 With the massive golden lampstands serving as a backdrop, Jesus said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life” [John 8:12].

 Tabernacles in the Future

 As we will see next time, the Feast of Tabernacles has prophetic significance that will be realized after the Second Coming of the Lord Jesus!
 Stay tuned.